internetofwater/pids.geoconnex.us/docs/contributor/README.md

 What the [PID Service](#pid-server) Geoconnex component is written in.

 ### [Bash](https://www.gnu.org/software/bash/manual/bash.html)
-Used to create various scripts in the [Geoconnex component](#geoconnex-components) toolchain
+Used to create various scripts in the [Geoconnex component](#geoconnex-components) toolchain.

 ## File Formats

 ### XML
-File format used to create Sitemap Indexes and Sitemaps Files crawled by Google and [Gleaner](https://github.com/gleanerio/gleaner)
+File format used to create Sitemap Indexes and Sitemaps Files crawled by Google and [Gleaner](https://github.com/gleanerio/gleaner).

 ### CSV
 File format used to create mappings from Geoconnex IRIs to their corresponding location on the web.

+### JSON-LD
+File format used to structure and represent linked data, facilitating the expression of context and relationships within the data, commonly employed for enhanced data interoperability and semantics on the web.

 ### [Dockerfile](https://docs.docker.com/engine/reference/builder/)
 File format used to build Docker images.
 Specifies how to package all [Geoconnex components](#geoconnex-components).